Infineon/mtb-example-wifi-mqtt-client/README.md

  `WIFI_CONN_RETRY_INTERVAL_MS`   | Time interval in milliseconds in between successive Wi-Fi connection retries **MQTT Connection Configurations**  |  In *configs/mqtt_client_config.h* `MQTT_BROKER_ADDRESS`      | Hostname of the MQTT broker `MQTT_PORT`                | Port number to be used for the MQTT connection.
-As specified by IANA, port numbers assigned for MQTT protocol are *1883* for non-secure connections and *8883* for secure connections.
+As specified by IANA, port numbers assigned for the MQTT protocol are *1883* for non-secure connections and *8883* for secure connections.
 However, MQTT brokers may use other ports.
 Configure this macro as specified by the MQTT broker.
  `MQTT_SECURE_CONNECTION`   | Set this macro to `1` if a secure (TLS) connection to the MQTT broker is required to be established; else `0`.
  `MQTT_USERNAME` <br> `MQTT_PASSWORD`   | User name and password for client authentication and authorization, if required by the MQTT broker.
 However, note that this information is generally not encrypted and the password is sent in plain text.
 Therefore, this is not a recommended method of client authentication.
  **MQTT Client Certificate Configurations**  |  In *configs/mqtt_client_config.h*